gzachariadis/Windows-10/README.md

 <br>
 <br>

 <div align="justify">Moving on to Part 2; Post Install.
-Having reached that point, you bound to have a live-system, where you can install applications, further configure your system, run scripts etc...Guidelines and suggestions based on my configuritions and more you will find there.</div>
+Having reached that point, you bound to have a live-system.
+This part is all about what to do on a fresh system, what scripts to run, how to configure your settings.
+There's even suggestion for what software to install.</div>

 <br>